Slack 22.06.25

 Bug fixes

-- Fixed: When viewing the channel details screen in dark mode, the area showing the channel title is now, like everything else, also in dark mode.
+- Fixed: When viewing the channel details screen in dark mode, the area that showing the channel title is now, like everything else, also in dark mode.

 Slack 19.07.10